You are currently browsing the tag archive for the ‘kio shimoku’ tag.

 No, Yumeko is not an ideal entertainment baby who is ten parts adorable and one part cuddles.
 She is a wrinkly, crying, pooping baby who needs attendance at all times because she’s a baby.
 Everything revolves around this fact, from the deliberately slow pacing of story (chapters generally span only a single day) to the way it handles all of its seemingly incongruous artistic elements, and understanding why Yumeko is portrayed in this manner is the key to understanding Jigopuri.

 As one might expect out of Jigopuri, breastfeeding occurs frequently, but the sight of an attractive woman exposing her large, shapely breasts (with nipples shown) begins to lose its erotic appeal once you are made aware of how inevitably their appearance is attached to the shrill cry of Yumeko as she wakes a sleep-deprived Ayumi up in the middle of the night.
-After a while, you begin to really feel for Ayumi, as you think to yourself, “Damn it, she has to whip out her tits again?”
-And further cementing this un-fetishizing is the fact that Ayumi’s breasts are visibly veiny, an effect achieved through smart use of screen tones, and an indicator that these are not the idealized breasts you’d see in other works willing to show them at the frequency which Jigopuri does.
+After a while, you begin to really feel for Ayumi, as you think to yourself, “She has to take out her breasts again?”
+And further cementing this un-fetishizing is the fact that Ayumi’s breasts are visibly veiny, an effect achieved through smart use of screen tones, and an indicator that these are not the idealized breasts you’d see in other works willing to show them with the same frequency as Jigopuri.

 That’s Jigopuri as of Volume 1, and I really do recommend it, though I understand it’s not for everyone.
 Its cutesy art style combined with its realistic content can throw people off quite a bit, but if you can read Japanese or if it comes out in English, I think you should give it a chance.